 You will also have to ensure that the credentials you enter have the required permissions on the cloud / remote storage.
 Refer to the DVC Remote config parameters for more details about this.

-Note that Iterative Studio uses the credentials only to read plots/metrics files if they are not saved into Git.
+Note that Iterative Studio uses the credentials only to read plots/metrics files if they are not saved in Git.
 It does not access any other data in your remote storage.
-And you do not need to provide the credentials if any DVC data remote in not used in your Git repository.
+And you do not need to provide the credentials if any DVC data remote is not used in your Git repository.

-In the "Columns" setting, you can specify which columns should be imported from your Git repository to your project in Iterative Studio.
+You can specify which columns should be imported from your Git repository to your project.
 Any unselected column cannot be displayed in your project table.

 If you would like to hide imported columns from your project, you can do so in the project's Display preferences.

 If your project is missing some required columns, then it is likely that they have not been imported or are hidden.